-- TACMO may place a non-student employee respondent on administrative leave during the pendency of a formal complaint of sexual harassment grievance process in accordance with TACMO's policies. - TACMO may remove a respondent from TACMO's education program or activity on an emergency basis, in accordance with TACMO's policies, provided that TACMO undertakes an individualized safety and risk analysis, determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal, and provides the respondent with notice and an opportunity to challenge the decision immediately following the removal. - o This provision may not be construed to modify any rights under the IDEA, Section 504, or the ADA.
+TACMO may place a non-student employee respondent on administrative leave during the pendency of the grievance procedures in accordance with TACMO's policies.

+TACMO may remove a respondent from TACMO's education program or activity on an emergency basis, in accordance with TACMO's policies, provided that TACMO undertakes an individualized safety and risk analysis, determines that an imminent and serious threat to the health or safety of any person arising from the allegations of sex discrimination justifies removal, and provides the respondent with notice and an opportunity to challenge the decision immediately following the removal.

+This provision must not be construed to modify any rights under the IDEA, Section 504, or the ADA.